-While assuring complete anonymity to those in these spaces, Safer DIY Spaces provides support in the form of pre-inspection walk-throughs and guidance, reparative construction, and micro-grants to help fund the materials and labor necessary to implement core life-safety improvements.
+While assuring complete anonymity to those in these spaces, Safer DIY Spaces provides support in the form of pre-inspection walk-throughs and guidance, reparative construction, and permits to help arrange for the materials and labor necessary to implement core life-safety improvements.
 We advocate for these communities to building, fire and planning departments and actively work to encourage cities to adopt safer, more compassionate codes.
-Finally, we arrange for the permanent tenant or community land trust acquisition of eligible buildings for permanently affordable DIY sites.
+Finally, we help arrange for the permanent tenant or community land trust acquisition of eligible buildings for permanently affordable DIY sites.

 What are ‘DIY spaces’?